SofaDefrost/SoftRobots/docs/examples/sofaros/ros1_sofapython/README.md

-Install ros,
+# Requirements

+- python2
+- SOFA with SofaPython plugin
+- Ros1

+# How To

 To run the example:
 - source it,
-- in a first terminal, "source ros", start roscore
+- in a first terminal, "source ros", start `roscore`
-- in a second terminal, "source ros", start python recv.py
+- in a second terminal, "source ros", start `python recv.py`
-- in a third terminal, "source ros", runSofa test_sofaros.py
+- in a third terminal, "source ros", `runSofa test_sofaros.py`

-The example is a simple scene composed of two MechanicalObject, one can be manipualted with mouse interaction.
+The example is a simple scene composed of two MechanicalObject, one can be manipulated with mouse interaction.
 The data position of this MechanicalObject is published as ros topic "/simulation/sender/position" using a dedicated RosSender (python script controller)

 The recv is subscribed to this published ros topic "/simulation/sender/position".
 Each time a data